ntn888/ntn888.github.io/content/blog/freebsd_nas.md

 If everything goes to plan, you should have an accessible *ARR suite running, with the correct permisions.

+Additional NOTE: Set the media files to be globally readable.
+This is so that we can run `jellyfin` as any user.
+Goto Radarr Settings -> Media Management (Show Advanced) -> Permissions -> Set Permissions (checked) -> chmod Folder [755].

 TODO: Implement the equivalent of *Watchtowerr* application that auto updates the container packages on a periodic basis (ie weekly).
 To achieve this I could incorporate the cron and some shell scripting (but my scripting skills are not upto scratch).
 A rudimentary approach is outlined in this [forum post](https://forums.FreeBSD.org/threads/is-it-possible-to-pkg-update-upgrade-all-jails-in-one-go.39446/post-219246).
 Unfortunately it restarts the containers regardless if there was an update, which I think is wasteful.